 While there are advantages to forming a corporation, it’s certainly not for everyone, as corporations are the most difficult types of businesses to form.
 Here are some things to keep in mind:

-- You’ll have the most limited liability possible: A corporation is an entity unto itself; the concerns that a sole proprietor or partnership face if the business goes bad aren’t present for a corporation.
-Your personal assets are fully protected if you start a corporation.
+- You’ll have the most limited liability possible: A corporation is an entity unto itself; the concerns that a sole proprietor or partnership face if the business goes bad aren’t usually as present for a corporation.
+With a corporation, there’s more protection for personal assets.

 - Corporations have more potential to raise capital: Corporations can sell stock, which increases their ability to get investors.

-- Separate taxation: Corporate taxes are filed separately from personal taxes, meaning that your business will be eligible for tax breaks.
+- Separate taxation from personal taxes: Corporate taxes are filed separately from personal taxes, meaning that your business will be eligible for corporate tax breaks.
 See the IRS corporation page for more info.

-- Double taxation can be a factor: Depending on the size of your business, this may not be an issue.
-However, you will probably want to work with a business accountant on this one—which may be an added expense and hassle for a very small business.
+- Double taxation can be a factor: Depending on the type of corporation you establish, this may not be an issue; for example, S corps are not subject to double taxation, as the shareholders are the ones who pay state income tax, not the corporation itself.
+However, if you establish a traditional C corporation, you will be responsible for both income taxes on earnings from the corporation, as well as paying taxes on dividends received from the corporation.
+You will probably want to work with a business accountant on this one—which may be an added expense and hassle for a very small business.